FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Proposed Method

-where $[,]$ represents the concatenation operation, $AvgPoo{l_h}$ and $AvgPoo{l_w}$ represent the pooling operation along $H$ and $W$ directions.
-Batch normalization and non-linear activation function are also used before we split the intermediate features $f$ into two tensors, ${f^h} \in {R^{C/r \times H}}$ and ${f^w} \in {R^{C/r \times W}}$, respectively.
-Another two $1 \times 1$ convolution operations ${T_h}$ and ${T_w}$ are applied to restore ${f^h}$ and ${f^w}$ have the same channel numbers as the input $X$.
+where $[]$ represents the concatenation operation, $f_{AvgPool}^{H}(\cdot)$ and $f_{AvgPool}^{W}(\cdot)$ represent the pooling operation along the $H$ and $W$ directions.
+Batch normalization and non-linear activation function are also used before we split the intermediate features $F$ into two tensors, ${F^h} \in {R^{C/r \times H}}$ and ${F^w} \in {R^{C/r \times W}}$, respectively.
+After that, two $1 \times 1$ convolutional layers ${T_h}$ and ${T_w}$ are applied to restore ${F^h}$ and ${F^w}$ to have the same channel numbers as the input $X$.
 After passing through two Sigmoid functions, we expand the two outputs and take them as attention weights.
-The procedures are formulated as follows:
+The procedures can be formulated as follows:

 Finally, the output $Y$ of the FAM can be calculated as: